Lemberg14/kafka_clickhouse_integration/README.md

 docker-compose exec -it fe593a2b610f bash
 ```

-Now we are connected to out clickouse container where we need to launch clickhouse client using next command
+Now we are connected to our clickouse container where we need to launch clickhouse client using next command

 ```
 clickhouse-client
 ```

-Next step we need to create out 3 tables
+Next step we need to create our 3 tables

 ```sql
 CREATE TABLE events (